vortexntnu/vortex-auv/mission/waypoint_manager/README.md

 # Goal
-geometry_msgs/PoseStamped[] waypoints  # Array of waypoints for Orca to visit string target_server                   # Name of the target action server float64 switching_threshold            # Distance threshold for switching waypoints
+geometry_msgs/PoseStamped[] waypoints  # Array of waypoints for Orca to visit string target_server                   # Name of the target action server float64 switching_threshold            # Distance threshold (reserved for future use)
 ---
 # Result
 bool success
 uint32 completed_waypoints             # Number of waypoints completed
 ---
 # Feedback
-geometry_msgs/Pose current_pose        # Current pose of Orca
 uint32 current_waypoint_index          # Index of the current waypoint
-float64 distance_to_waypoint           # Distance to the current waypoint
 ```

 This action allows clients to:
 - Send multiple waypoints in a single request
 - Specify which server should handle the trajectory generation (currently only supporting "reference_filter")
-- Set a custom threshold for when to consider a waypoint reached
-- Receive feedback on progress including the current position, active waypoint, and distance remaining
+- Receive feedback on progress including the active waypoint

 The Waypoint Manager in turn uses the Reference Filter's action server: